Estimate Time7 min

 Make it real

 To help solidify the basics of investing, try giving your teen some companies and industries to watch and research.
 Help them make sense of what they discover along the way.
-If you're comfortable doing so, think about letting your teen tag along with you as you monitor your own investments.
+If you're comfortable doing so, think about letting your teen monitor your investments with you.
 Don't forget to explain what you've learned—especially from the mistakes you've made along the way.

 Find educational material on Fidelity.com: Teens and money.

 The journey of helping a teen learn the ins and outs of investing can be fun and rewarding.
-However, it's important to always stress that there are risks and they can lose money.
-But starting an investing education and journey early is something that could pay off for years and years to come.
+However, it's important to always stress there are risks and they can lose money.
+Starting an investing education and journey early is something that could pay off for years, and years to come.
 Remember the words of Benjamin Franklin: "An investment in knowledge pays the best interest."

 Bonus tip: Keep it interesting